EBIBioSamples/biosamples-v4/README.txt

 You might want to mount the virtual machines directory with the host, so you can work in a standard IDE outside of the VM.
 VirtualBox supports this.

 If you ware using a virtual machine, you might also want to configure docker-compose to start by default.

+As you make changes to the code, you can recompile it via Maven with:

+`mvn clean package`

+And to get the new packages into the docker containers you will need to rebuild containers with:

+`docker-compose build`

+If needed, you can rebuild just a single container by specifying its name e.g.

+`docker-compose build biosamples-pipelines`